 Chronicle of Higher Education;

-colleges and universities with primarily black, Hispanic, or female enrollment and with graduate programs in the discipline;
+colleges and universities with primarily black, Hispanic, or female enrollment, and with graduate programs in the discipline;

-Recruitment Links provides additional recruiting links to help foster diversity.
+expanded recruiting resources that provide additional recruiting links to help foster diversity.

-professional journals, newsletters or publications;
+professional journals, newsletters, or publications;

 university placement services;